-While there are a plethora of activities to do in Edinburgh, there are also some wonderful attractions in the rest of Scotland.
+While there are a plethora of activities to do in the capital of Scotland, there are also some wonderful day trips from Edinburgh.
 The Isle of Skye is my favorite and the most beautiful place in the world, but it takes half a day to get there.
 If you are limited on time, there are several activities you can do within a day of Edinburgh.
 All you’ll need is a car, although several of them are part of the Hairy Coo bus tour.
 Click on the below map to add it to your Google Maps and follow the route.

 Maid of the Forth

 The first destination is still in Edinburgh.
 The Forth Bridge was given UNESCO World Heritage status in 2015 and is truly one of the most beautiful and iconic locations in Edinburgh.
 Originally opening in 1890, it still has the world’s second-longest single cantilever span.
 This isn’t a long stop, as you just need to get a picture.
 Any time of the day is great, but especially early morning with the sunrise.
 After all, this will be a full day of activities, so you need to get started early.

 Known as the birthplace of Mary, Queen of Scots, this ruined castle is a unique experience to explore.
 It was burned in 1746, but the shell remains, along with a courtyard fountain where wine once flowed like water.
 Even more beautiful is the surrounding field and lake.
 Exploring the castle takes about 1-2 hours.